arbrandes/edx-documentation/en_us/open_edx_release_notes/source/eucalyptus.rst

 Mobile App Updates
 ***********************

-The Open edX Eucalyptus release includes the following new features in the mobile app.
+The Open edX Eucalyptus release includes the following features in the mobile app.
+The latest versions of the app are: version 2.6.2 for Android, and 2.5.0 for iOS.

-*
+..
+Chris, can you please confirm the versions that made the cut for Eucalyptus?

+* Discussion forums including support for content-specific discussion topics in course units.
+Discussions can be viewed in landscape mode.

+* Course search.
+Learners can search for courses using keywords, and filter courses by subject and availability.

+* User profiles.
+Learners can create and edit limited or full profile information in the mobile app.
+In discussions, selecting the linked username of the author of a post takes you to that person's profile page.

+* The number of days before OAuth tokens expire for mobile OAuth clients can be configured.

+* Mobile-ready assessments now include the drag and drop and math expression input problem types as well as basic assessment types (checkbox, dropdown, multiple choice, text input, and numerical input).

 *********************